Phitsanulok Phitsanulok Province, Thailand Travel Guide

 Phitsanulok cuisine blends Northern and Central Thai influences, with a focus on fresh ingredients, aromatic herbs, and various spices.

-Rice is the staple, accompanying curries, stir-fries, and grilled meats.
+Rice is the staple, accompanying curries, stir-fries, and roasted meats.
 The Nan River supplies fresh freshwater fish, a common ingredient.
-The city's historical role as a trading hub also shaped its culinary diversity.
+The city's historical role as a trading hub also shaped its cuisine-related diversity.

 Most rice and noodle dishes are eaten with a spoon and fork.
 Use the fork to push food onto your spoon.
-Chopsticks are typical for some specific noodle dishes.
+Chopsticks are typical in some cases specific noodle dishes.

 Meals are often communal.
 Order several dishes to share among everyone at the table, along with a large bowl of rice.